-- The End-User Equipment must be a Refrigerated Cabinet (RC) as defined within the terms of the Greenhouse and Energy Minimum Standards (Refrigerated Cabinets) Determination 2020. - The RC must have an energy efficiency index (EEI) below 77 EEI, as recorded in the GEMS registry.
+- 1. The End-User Equipment must be aan integral Refrigerated Display Cabinet (RCRDC) as defined within the terms of the Greenhouse and Energy Minimum Standards (Refrigerated Cabinets) Determination 2020. - 2.
+The RCThe refrigerated cabinet product classes 1,2,7 and 11 must have an energy efficiency index (EEI) below 77-81 EEI, as recorded

-The RC must be a registered product under GEMS and comply with the Greenhouse and Energy Minimum Standards (Refrigerated Cabinets) Determination 2020.
+3. The RCRThe refrigerated cabinet must be a registered product under GEMS and comply with the based on Greenhouse and Energy Minimum Standards (Refrigerated Cabinets) Determination 2020.